retropipes/localstorage/README.md

 NuGet CLI:

     $ nuget install RetroPipes.LocalStorage

+This WOULD work if I knew how to publish NuGet packages...

 ### Prerequisites
 The LocalStorage library is built on **net7.0**.
 This means it's compatible with .NET 7 and up is NOT compatible with traditional .NET.